opensky/OpenSkyRuntimeConfigBundle/README.md

 ### Cascade Mode ###

-If you have enbaled cascade mode, `get()` will attempt to fetch undefined runtime parameters from the service container before throwing an exception.
+If you have enabled cascade mode, `get()` will attempt to fetch undefined runtime parameters from the service container before throwing an exception.

 Building upon the previous XML example, this would look like: